c2d-usp/Efficient-LLMs-with-AMP/README.md

 # AMP: Attention Heads and MLP Pruning

-This repository contains code for pruning large language models (LLMs) using the Attention Heads and MLP Pruning (AMP) method.
+This repository contains code for pruning large language models (LLMs) using the **A**ttention Heads and **M**LP **P**runing (AMP) method.
 The implementation currently supports LLaMA models, with a structure that allows for easy extension to other architectures in the future.

 ## Overview